Site Lists and Targeting Media

 Updated over a week ago

-Site Lists are lists containing publisher domains or individual ad placements that you wish to target.
+Media Lists are lists of media that you want to target.
 You can either create your own (private) site lists, or use public site lists provided by BidTheatre.
-Manage site lists in Supply / Site Lists.
+Manage media lists in Supply / Meida Lists.

 • Exclusion - these are lists containing domains that you wish to exclude from buying